cpjanssen/autoui-open-data-initiative.github.io/index.md

 - **Code Sharing:** Use [FAIR](https://www.go-fair.org/fair-principles/) platforms/repositories (see above) to share the code used in your research, including analysis scripts and software developed as part of your work.
 - **Detailed Documentation:** Ensure that your methodologies are thoroughly documented and shared, allowing others to replicate or build upon your work.

-## Related Works and Resources
+## Openly Available Research Artifacts

 Here, we provide a dynamically updated table of related works, categorized by the criteria datasets, simulation software and models to facilitate easy access to a wealth of resources that can support your research and inspire your Open Science endeavors.

-**We encourage authors of papers with openly available materials who want to link their work on this site to create a Pull request on [GitHub](https://github.com/AutoUI-Open-Data-Initiative/autoui-open-data-initiative.github.io) to add their work**.
+**We encourage authors of papers with openly available materials who want to link their work on this site to create a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)  on [GitHub](https://github.com/AutoUI-Open-Data-Initiative/autoui-open-data-initiative.github.io) to add their work**.
 Add your work here: [Related Works CSV](https://raw.githubusercontent.com/AutoUI-Open-Data-Initiative/autoui-open-data-initiative.github.io/master/_data/related_works.csv).
 The category must be one of [Dataset, Software, Model].
 Please make sure your pull requests complies with the format.
 We will check the entry and approve it as soon as possible.